 Each of the universal joints has two yokes attached.
 As the spin of the driving yolk remains constant, the trailing yolk speeds up and slows down twice for each revolution.
 The speeding up and slowing down causes a vibration along the driveshaft.
 Universal joints remain on the same plane.
 They do this because the vibration from the rear U-Joint cancels out the vibrations from the front.
 This is called the cancellation effect.

 Driveshaft angles are checked and adjusted using an inclinometer.
-Adjustments are made from the axle end: check with vehicle manufacturer for any special procedures.
-If necessary, a shim is added between the transmission mount and the extension housing.
+Adjustments are made from the axle end; check with the manufacturer for special procedures.
+A shim is added between the transmission mount and the extension housing if necessary.